zpallday/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Code tags with meaning.
+Like a p tag that enclosed text it is a paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block set allows width and height on element block doesn't allow line-break

 3. What are the 4 areas of the box model?

+Margin, border, padding, content area

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+To use terminal to excute commands, Good for working on projects as a group or by yourself.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.